Request for Proposals: Equity Workforce Training Implementation

 9. Are Planning Grants available?

 Through this solicitation, MassCEC may award some Planning Grants to those applicants that have a good concept but do not demonstrate the capacity to implement that concept at this stage.
-In addition, MassCEC plans to open another round of Equity Workforce Planning and Capacity Grants in early 2023.
+In addition, MassCEC offers rolling Equity Workforce Planning and Capacity Grants.

 10. Are there any limits or restrictions on types of wraparound support services?